A unified framework for imitation dynamics on higher-order networks: Results

 \subsection{Update rules and evolutionary dynamics}

 After game interactions on hypergraphs, each individual $i$ calculates its payoff $\pi_i$ by averaging gains from all games it participates in.
 Then, it adjusts its strategy according to the update rule specified.
 We assume that individuals use imitation-based update rules, where they update their strategies by imitating successful role models.
-However, existing imitation-based update rules on higher-order networks are often discrete and loosely related, which prevents us from having a unified view about how update rules shape the evolutionary outcomes on higher-order networks.
-To provide a complete picture of this question, we adopt an atomic approach and propose a class of structure-aware imitation-based update rules governed by two parameters: the number of hyperedges each individual samples, $s$, and the number of social peers consulted in each sampled hyperedge, $q$.
+However, existing imitation-based rules on higher-order networks are typically defined as a handful of disconnected variants, preventing a unified view of how the general feature of update rules shapes evolutionary outcomes.
+To provide a systematic framework, we decompose the imitation process into two elementary steps and propose a class of imitation-based update rules governed by two parameters: the number of hyperedges each individual samples, $s$, and the number of peers consulted in each sampled hyperedge, $q$.

-Under the new imitation-based update rules, the evolutionary process proceeds as follows.
+Under the proposed imitation-based update rules, the evolutionary process proceeds as follows.
 At each time step, a random individual $l$ is selected as the focal individual.
 It then randomly selects $s$ hyperedges ($1 \le s \le k_l$) from its $k_l$ hyperedges.
-After that, from each selected hyperedge, it randomly chooses $q$ ($1 \le q \le n-1$) neighbors as role models, where $n$ is the smallest group size among the $s$ chosen hyperedges.
-We denote the set of role models as $\Omega_l^{(s,q)}$ ($|\Omega_l^{(s,q)}|=sq$ and $l \notin \Omega_l^{(s,q)}$).
+After that, from each selected hyperedge, it randomly chooses $q$ ($1 \le q \le n-1$) neighbors as role models, where $n$ is the smallest group size among its $k_l$ hyperedges.
+Here, we assume that all individuals use the same fixed pair of parameters, $s$ and $q$, when updating their strategies.
+We denote the set of role models as $\Omega_l^{(s,q)}$ ($l \notin \Omega_l^{(s,q)}$).
 The probability that $l$ imitates the strategy of one of its role models $j$ in $\Omega_l^{(s,q)}$ is

-where $f_j=\exp(w\pi_j)$ is the fitness/utility of individual $j$ and $w$ the intensity of selection \cite{ohtsuki2006Nature,allen2017evolutionary}.
+where $f_j=\exp(w\pi_j)$ is the fitness of individual $j$ and $w$ the intensity of selection\cite{ohtsuki2006Nature,allen2017evolutionary}.
 Note that when $s=1$ and $q=1$, the focal individual randomly selects a hyperedge, and it imitates a role model randomly chosen in the hyperedge with certainty.
 In this case, the evolutionary process essentially corresponds to the neutral drift, where the payoffs have no effect on the evolutionary outcomes.
 For convenience, we refer to different update rules by their corresponding parameter pairs $(s, q)$ in the following analysis.
-Fig. \ref{fig1}c illustrates the imitation process governed by two parameters.
+Fig. \ref{fig1}c illustrates the imitation process governed by the two parameters.